Eric-Cortez/edcGear/README.md

 #### Highlight features:

 * Design: EDC Gear was designed to be an interactive website that focuses on user experience and incorporates modern design elements.
 This is accomplished through the use of modals to limit the need to redirect users to a new page.
-This functionality also gives the application a modern design.
+This functionality also gives the application a sleak design.

 * Post Details: Each post on the post feed page displays the comment count if there is at least one comment.
 In addition, posts and comments have a custom timestamp that displays the time that has passed since the post or comment was created.